project-codeflare/codeflare-operator/CONTRIBUTING.md

 ## Basic Overview
 The main entrypoint for the operator is `main.go`

-The MCAD and InstaScale custom resources are defined under the `api` dir:
+The AppWrapper custom resources are defined under the `api` dir:
- - See `mcad_types.go` and `instascale_types.go`
+ - See `appwraper_types.go`

-The MCAD and InstaScale resource templates can be found under `config/internal`:
+The AppWrapper resource templates can be found under `config/internal`:
- - Sorted under `mcad` and `instascale` subdirs
+ - Sorted under `appwrapper` subdirs

-The code for MCAD/InstaScale resource reconcilliation can be found in the `controllers` dir:
+The code for AppWrapper resource reconcilliation can be found in the `controllers` dir:
- - See `mcad_controller.go` and `instascale_controller.go`
+ - See `appwrapper_controller.go`

 ## Building and Deployment
 If changes are made in the `api` dir, run: `make manifests`